An official website of the United States government

 A lock (lock ) or https:// means you’ve safely connected to the .mil website.
 Share sensitive information only on official, secure websites.

-First Air Force, Detachment 3 (Det.
-3) coordinates DoD contingency support for our nation's human space flight programs.
+Detachment 3 (Det.
+3) is a part of the First Air Force (Air Forces Space) and coordinates DoD contingency support for our nation’s human space flight programs.
 Det.
 3 is the only unit within the Department of Defense tasked to support contingency operations during Commercial Crew Program launches alongside interagency partners.

-During mission execution, the detachment develops functional/operational documents with U.S. Strategic Command and coordinates with elements of the military departments, combatant commands, DoD agencies, and other U.S. govenmental agencies, and then monitors the status of those forces.
+The detachment develops functional/operational documents with Air Forces Space and U.S. Space Command.
+Then, during mission execution, it coordinates with elements of the military departments, combatant commands, DoD agencies, and other U.S. governmental agencies while monitoring the status of tasked forces.
 During human space flight support launch and recovery events, Det.
-3 activates the Support Operations Center (SOC) at Patrick SFB which maintains contact with NASA and the Joint Space Operations Center (JSpOC) at Vandenberg SFB.
+3 activates the Support Operations Center (SOC) at Patrick SFB, which maintains contact with NASA and the Joint Space Operations Center (JSpOC) at Vandenberg SFB.
 Additionally, Det.
-3 has liaison officers at the Johnson Space Center in Houston and USSTRATCOM at Offutt AFB, Neb.
+3 has a liaison officer at the Johnson Space Center in Houston.

 Mission

 Det.
-3, is charged with coordinating and controlling DoD nominal and contingency Rescue, Recovery and Retrieval for current and future human space flight programs and to train and prepare DoD personnel worldwide to support our nation’s crewed space programs.
+3 is charged with coordinating and controlling DoD forces during nominal and contingency rescue, recovery, and retrieval operations for human space flight programs.
+With personnel based at both Patrick Space Force Base, FL, and the Johnson Space Center in Houston, TX, they train and prepare DoD personnel worldwide to support our nation’s crewed space programs.

 Capabilities